Detroit center to remove name of ex-mayor with racist past

 - Seafood giant to spend up to $23 million to fix pollution

 Albert Cobo, who served as mayor from 1950 to 1957, sought to keep blacks out of predominantly white neighborhoods.
-The convention center opened downtown in 1960.
+The convention center opened on the Detroit River waterfront in 1960, three years after Cobo died.

+Vestiges of racism and intolerance are slowly being moved and removed in Michigan and other northern states, spurred by more widespread efforts in the South to erase the nation’s slave past.
+In the Detroit suburb of Dearborn, a statue of former Mayor Orville Hubbard — who spent decades trying to keep the city all white — was socked away for more than a year after leaders decided it didn’t belong outside a new City Hall.
+The Hubbard statue now stands beside a small museum.
+At the University of Michigan, regents have voted to strip a former president’s name, Clarence Cook Little, from a campus science building because he lent his expertise to groups that favored selective reproduction, also known as eugenics.

+Detroit Mayor Mike Duggan welcomed the news Wednesday.
+He told the Detroit Free Press in 2017 that he thought removing Cobo’s name was “the right thing to do.”